What’s your photographic style?

 Do you edit all the photos you deliver?

 Yes!
-Once I weed out duplicates and the occasional missfire, I process and color-correct every photo myself.
+Once I weed out duplicates and the occasional missfire, every image is color-corrected, straightened, and retouched.
 Many things have changed from the film and darkroom days.
 But one thing hasn't changed: half the magic happens after a photo leaves the camera.
 This doesn't mean fancy, trendy effects.
 It means skilled processing and refining.
 Years before I ever touched a professional camera, I was processing and retouching commercial images professionally.
 This experience greatly informs my work behind the lens as well as in the digital dark room.

 I’m really excited to see my photos!
 When will they be ready?

 And I’m excited to show them to you.
 Wedding photos usually take six weeks from the wedding day to final file delivery.
 If you ordered an album with your package, the digital album proof is the first thing you will see and comes about five weeks after your wedding date.
 Albums take three to four weeks to be delivered after your final layout approval.
-For family and senior sessions, digital files and digital album proofs are typically ready within three weeks.
+For family and senior sessions, you’ll see your fully retouched photos at your scheduled in-person reveal.
 Commercial photography turnaround is worked out during booking and is based on the complexity of the request.

 Do I really need a second shooter for my wedding?